 Connectivity to the IP network is also a critical consideration for maximum performance and high availability.
 Connect call processing platforms to the network at the highest possible speed to ensure maximum throughput, typically 1000 Mbps or 100 Mbps full-duplex depending on the platform.
-If 1000 or 100 Mbps network access is not available on smaller deployments, then use 10 Mbps full-duplex.
-Whenever possible, ensure that platforms are connected to the network using full-duplex, which can be achieved with 10 Mbps and 100 Mbps by hard-coding the network switch port and the platform interface port.
+Whenever possible, ensure that platforms are connected to the network using full-duplex, which can be achieved with 100 Mbps by hard-coding the network switch port and the platform interface port.
 For 1000 Mbps, Cisco recommends using Auto/Auto for speed and duplex configuration on both the platform interface port and the network switch port.